Horncastle Suicides, a special report by Genevieve Messier for the Horncastle Times. January 2018.

 I’m so sorry Mary.
 Did he leave a note?

 Yeah, he did.
 It was under a pillow.
-It said he realised there was too much evil on Earth and that on ‘the other side’ it was just light and love, and that he wanted to join his friends there.
+He said he realised there was too much evil on Earth and that on ‘the other side’ it was just light and love, and that he wanted to join his friends there.

 It was several months later that a rumour about a ‘suicide DVD’ began to emerge.
 The police have denied any knowledge of it, but Genevieve Messier spoke to Susan Brown (not her real name), a pupil at the local Grammar school, where it is understood five students have taken their own lives in the past two years.